Breitling VS Omega - Full Comparison

 In terms of traditional watchmaking and mechanical watch accuracy, Omega has the upper hand with its many Master Chronometer watches.
 Regarding quartz-powered watches, Breitling in many cases wears the crown with the Breitling Superquartz calibers.

-With regards to their pricing, you can get an entry-level Omega or an entry-level Breitling for pretty much the same price point, the most affordable new watches from both brands start at under $3,000.
-List prices for the most affordable models of the Omega Constellation, Aqua Terra is around $2,700 and Breitling Colt watches are around the same MSRP give or take a few dollars.
+With regards to their pricing, you can get an entry-level Omega or an entry-level Breitling for pretty much the same price point, the most affordable new watches from both brands start at around $3,000.
+List prices for the most affordable models of the Omega Constellation, Aqua Terra is around $3,000 and Breitling Endurance Pro watches are around the same MSRP give or take a few hundred dollars.
 That said, Is Breitling worth the money?
 Read about what goes into the value first to decide for yourself.
 For your convenience, you can also browse both brands using the buttons below (right-click and open in a new tab) as you read this comparison.

 Brand Comparison: Which is More Popular, Omega, or Breitling?